-A common myth is that breastfeeding mothers need to eat special foods or a perfect diet in order to provide good quality milk for their baby.
+A common myth is that breastfeeding mothers need to eat special foods or a perfect diet to provide good quality milk for their baby.
 Some mothers have even given up breastfeeding because they thought they couldn’t sustain that type of perfection!

 Foods to avoid while breastfeeding